pretodor/direct-links/README.md

 # Direct links
-Chrome extension that resolves link URLs to their final URLs
+Chrome extension that resolves shortened URLs to their final URLs